rsksmart/devportal-1.0/kb/verify-address-ownership.md

 ```

 Click "Sign".
-When you do this, this is where the magic happens!
+When you do this, the **crucial part** happens!

-- MetaMask uses the private key corresponding to the address to sign that message
+- MetaMask uses the **private key** corresponding to the address
+  to sign that message.
 - The signed message is transmitted to RIF Identity Manager's backend,
+  which performs digital signature verification,
-  which verifies that it has indeed been signed by this particular address
+  which it uses to confirm whether it has indeed been signed by this particular address.
 - Since this is a plain text message,
   and does not involve adding a transaction to the blockchain,
+  no gas fees need to be paid,
-  no gas is needed, and therefore your RBTC balance can be zero -
+  and therefore your RBTC balance can be zero.

-  this is perfect for newly generated accounts!
+This is perfect for newly generated accounts!

 **(6)** Check the dashboard